 Stern reminder to do your taxes

-YOU HAVE already missed the deadline to send in a tax return for tax year April 2016-April 2017 on paper.
+YOU HAVE until 31 January 2018 to fill in and send in your tax return for the tax year April 2016-April 2017, or face an automatic fine.
 Now you can only do your tax return for that year online.
-You have until 31 January 2018 to do this.

 If you're unsure of your Government Gateway password to access your HMRC account and start filing your tax return online, sort it out now.